beporter/phpunit-coverage-tutorial/README.md

 1. [Download](https://github.com/beporter/phpunit-coverage-tutorial/archive/master.zip) or clone this project: `git clone https://github.com/beporter/phpunit-coverage-tutorial.git`

-1. All of the example take place from the command line PHPUnit test runner, so open a terminal and navigate to the project folder.
+1. All of the examples take place from the command line PHPUnit test runner, so open a terminal and navigate to the project folder.

 ## Tutorial